All lessons are by appointment

 You do not need to have a sewing machine to start lessons with me.
 I do provide a machine during class.
 The type of machine you get is dependent on what you intend to do with it and your budget.
 I tend to steer people toward less expensive machines, especially if you are not sure if you will continue sewing as a life-long hobby or profession.
 Machines can range from $30 for the horrid little toy machines to $20,000 or more for more expensive brands or industrial machines.

 With that in mind, for most of my students, I am currently recommending the Brother cs7000 or something similar.
 At this moment the extras that you get with this computerized machine make it a very good value.
-As of this writing it is running new $200ish.
-Cheaper mechanical machines are running about $150ish, although I think I saw one for $85 at Walmart recently (12/22).
+As of this writing it is running $200-240ish new.
+Cheaper mechanical machines are running about $150ish(6/25)

 The lower priced Brothers and Singers are kind of the Hondas of the sewing world.
 Inexpensive, hard-working machines.
 You can get lots of cool features in these machines for not too much money.
 They will handle most of the jobs home sewers will want to do.
 However, if they break, you will often pay almost as much as they cost for repairs.